 Switch on the soothing tones of RPH, the Radio Reading Network, announcing a Daily Telegraph story about dole bludgers living it up on Bondi Beach.
 The dole is $260 a week, with $300 in bills, $80 in food and a lot more that never gets paid.
 Catching a bus out there and back is $4 a day on Opal concession.
 Can’t afford to go to Bondi, let alone get caught in a rip and rescued by Hugh Jackman.

 My nails look great as, thanks to public dentistry, my teeth don’t meet properly, so no chewing.
 I’m on their 2-year waiting list.
 And don’t worry, “we’ll fix everything that needs to be done in one go”.
-Don’t have any insurance.
+Can’t afford any health insurance.

 My single friends think the Dole is a safety net.
 They ask how much “discretionary” money I have (none) and how much I get when I work two days a week for Work for the Dole scheme (none).
 They’re having a pot luck and want me to bring a meat dish for four, but I can’t afford meat, I take a salad.

-Feel simpatico with Real Housewives, who are unemployed and wracked with uncertainty that their role will be outsourced to a hot competitor.
+Feel simpatico with Real Housewives, who are unemployed and wracked with uncertainty that their housewifey role will be outsourced to a hot, younger competitor.